FraTesta/experimental_ws/src/final_assignment/README.md

 - __commandManager__ = is the core of the architecture as in the previous assignments.
 It takes input from the _UI_ node and the _roomsDetector_ .
 Based on the state in which it is, this node can make requests to:
   -  the _move_base_ action server to reach a certain position.
   -  the _track_ action server to reach a detected room (ball).
 - __roomDetector__ = is a very simple openCV algorithm that analyzes the camera images to detect the balls (rooms).
-Then it returns the color of the detected ball to the _commandManager_.
+Then it sends the color of the detected ball to the _commandManager_.
 After which it interrupts the subscription to the camera topic and goes in a sort of sleeping mode until the _commandManager_ awaken it again.
 - __track__ = is a action server that, given a _color_ , starts to track a ball of that color.
 The algorithm of tracking it's very similar to the ball_track of the previous assignment.
 When the robot reaches the ball it will read its own position and send it back to the _commandManager_ so that it can store the position of the discovered room.
 If for some reason the ball is no longer detected the robot will turn on itself in both directions in an attempt to see the ball again.
 If after some time it has not succeeded, it switches back to the appropriate state.
 Finally I implemented a very simple obstacle_avoidance algorithm using the laser scan data since when the robot start to track a ball the move_base algorithm is deactivated by the _commadManager_ and its obstacle avoidance as well.
 - __UI__ = is a very simple user interface that allows the user to switch in the _PLAY_ mode and chose a desired room to reach.